Living & Working in Brazil FAQ has been saved

 14. Being a foreigner considered a resident taxpayer, am I eligible for the rights set forth by the Brazilian labor legislation, like any other Brazilian employee?

 Yes.
-A foreigner that entered the country under a type 'V' visa (temporary resident) with an employment contract and, as such, is considered a resident taxpayer as of his/her arrival date, is subject to Brazilian labor legislation ('Consolidação das Leis Trabalhistas – CLT').
+A foreigner that entered the country under an employment contract and, as such, is considered a resident taxpayer as of his/her arrival date, is subject to Brazilian labor legislation ('Consolidação das Leis Trabalhistas – CLT').

 15. I will sell my real estate property abroad to acquire real estate in Brazil.
 Since I expect to realize a capital gain upon the sale of the foreign property, will I be subject to Brazilian taxes on this gain?